-It is recommended San Diego LAFCO approve the proposed workplan and budget as presented with any desired changes.
+It is recommended San Diego LAFCO approve the final workplan and budget as presented with any desired changes.
 This recommendation is consistent with taking the actions identified in the proceeding section as Alternate One.
-This would satisfy the Commission's obligation to adopt a proposed budget by May 1st and facilitate the public review of both the proposed workplan and budget in anticipation of final actions in April.
+This would satisfy the Commission's obligation to adopt a final budget by June 15th while providing the funding agencies sufficient time to make associated payment arrangements.